GwynDavies/sn1ff/INSTALL.md

 <br>

-### 8,1 Package install
+### 8.1 Package install

-From the your cloned/downloaded sn1ff git repo directory, perform the following in a command terminal (substituting the actual version numbers for 'N', and the architecture for 'ARCH'):
+From the your cloned/downloaded sn1ff git repo directory, perform the following in a command terminal (substituting the actual version numbers for **'N'**, and the computer architecture for **'ARCH'**):

 <br>